 - For moderate snowfall, a scraper that also features a brush is a good idea, as these devices allow you to remove the top layer of snow.
 Next, chisel away at the ice coating the windows.

 In some ways, technology helps keep us safer.
 If you find yourself in an emergency, a quick phone call can be a life saver!
-However, your cell phone won’t be very helpful if it’s out of batteries!
+However, your cell phone won’t be very helpful if it’s out of battery!
 You can prevent this from happening by doing the following:

 - Keep your electronics away from the cold as much as possible